Home

 "The Young Indiana Jones Chronicles" ....
 Maya (1 episode, 1993)

-- Palestine, October 1917 (1993) TV Episode ....
+- Palestine, October 1917 (1993) TV episode ....
 Maya

 "The Darling Buds of May" ....
 Mariette (18 episodes, 1991-1993)

-- Climb the Greasy Pole: Part 2 (1993) TV Episode (as Catherine Zeta Jones) ....
+- Climb the Greasy Pole: Part 2 (1993) TV episode (as Catherine Zeta Jones) ....
 Mariette

-- Climb the Greasy Pole: Part 1 (1993) TV Episode (as Catherine Zeta Jones) ....
+- Climb the Greasy Pole: Part 1 (1993) TV episode (as Catherine Zeta Jones) ....
 Mariette

-- The Happiest Days of Your Lives: Part 2 (1993) TV Episode (as Catherine Zeta Jones) ....
+- The Happiest Days of Your Life: Part 2 (1993) TV episode (as Catherine Zeta Jones) ....
 Mariette

-- The Happiest Days of Your Lives: Part 1 (1993) TV Episode (as Catherine Zeta Jones) ....
+- The Happiest Days of Your Life: Part 1 (1993) TV episode (as Catherine Zeta Jones) ....
 Mariette

-- Le Grand Weekend (1992) TV Episode (as Catherine Zeta Jones) ....
+- Le Grand Weekend (1992) TV episode (as Catherine Zeta Jones) ....
 Mariette

 (13 more)

-Christopher Columbus: The Discovery (1992) ....
+Christopher Columbus: The Discovery (1992) (as Catherine Zeta Jones) ....
 Beatriz

 ... aka Cristóbal Colón: el descubrimiento (Spain)